 How to find the best USD exchange rate

-However, it’s also important to find the best exchange rate with the least fees associated with the money transfer to help you send the most money possible to your loved ones.
+However, it’s also important to find the best exchange rate with the least fees associated.
+This helps you send the most money possible to your loved ones.
 Sometimes a service offering a better rate for today’s dollar is also charging a higher fee, meaning your recipient is getting less overall cash.